 Grand Rapids, MI 49503 USA

 - Award Communication: All award decisions are communicated via e-mail.
-If you do not read your e-mail regularly, please clearly indicate this on your application.

 - Limited Funding: Since this is a competition in which many worthy applicants participate, no one should presume funding.
 We attempt to be as generous as possible in making awards, but also must convey that funds are limited and demand is high.